Grievance Policy and Procedure

 5.2 Second level: mediation

-If the Employee is dissatisfied with the reply (or if there was not a timely reply at the First Level), the Employee, or, where requested, their Nominated Representative, must advise the Executive Director, Human Resources, of the unresolved grievance.
+If the Employee is dissatisfied with the reply (or if there was not a timely reply at the First Level), the Employee, or, where requested, their Nominated Representative, must advise the Director (Human Resources), of the unresolved grievance.

-At the request of the parties involved in the grievance process, or at the discretion of the Executive Director, Human Resources, the Executive Director, Human Resources will arrange a mediation of the grievance with the aggrieved person or persons by independent and neutral mediators, within five working days where practicable.
+At the request of the parties involved in the grievance process, or at the discretion of the Director (Human Resources), the Director (Human Resources) will arrange a mediation of the grievance with the aggrieved person or persons by independent and neutral mediators, within five working days where practicable.

-The Executive Director, Human Resources will ensure that all parties involved are fully informed of the grievance, including the provision of any related written material(s).
+The Director (Human Resources) will ensure that all parties involved are fully informed of the grievance, including the provision of any related written material(s).

-5.3 Third level: referral to Fair Work Australia
+5.3 Third level: referral to the Fair Work Commission

-Where the grievance remains unresolved after five working days, or as soon as practicable, following the mediation, either party to the grievance process may refer the matter to Fair Work Australia (FWA).
+Where the grievance remains unresolved after five working days, or as soon as practicable, following the mediation, either party to the grievance process may refer the matter to the Fair Work Commission.

-All recommendations made by the FWA will be binding on the parties involved in the grievance process and will constitute a settlement of the matter.
+All recommendations made by the Fair Work Commission will be binding on the parties involved in the grievance process and will constitute a settlement of the matter.

 6 Delegated responsibilities